protonradio/player/DOCS.md

 ### `.playTrack`

 Begins streaming the audio file described by `url` and `fileSize`.
-This clears the internal queue.
+This ignores the internal queue.

 ```typescript
 player.playTrack({